Uyyala Jampala

 Uyyala Jampala received positive reviews from critics who appreciated the performances and technical aspects of the film.
-Tarun and Gor won Best Male Debut and Best Female Debut respectively at the 3rd South Indian International Movie Awards.
-The film was remade in Kannada as Krishna-Rukku (2016) and in Bengali as Parbona Ami Chartey Tokey (2015).
+Gor and Tarun won the Best Female Debut and the Best Male Debut, respectively, at the 3rd South Indian International Movie Awards.
+The film was remade in Bengali as Parbona Ami Chartey Tokey (2015) and in Kannada as Krishna-Rukku (2016).

 Plot

 The film is narrated by the protagonist, Soori.
 He wants to confess his love for his cousin Umadevi.
 Soori and Umadevi have quarreled since childhood.
 Umadevi is the daughter of Rangaraju, the younger brother of Soori's mother.
 Her family lives in a mansion, while Soori and his widowed mother live in a small house beside the mansion.
 Soori maintains fish ponds near the village.
 His friend Kodanda is a techie and gossip.
 A second friend Vasu is a gullible person who always has a "Be positive" attitude.
 A local belle Sunitha is infatuated with Soori, and is Umadevi's close friend.
 To tease Umadevi, Soori flirts with Sunitha.

 Meanwhile, Umadevi falls in love with a techie Parthu.
-When Soori observes her neglecting him, he gets suspicious and he and Vasu follow Umadevi and find her with Parthu.
+When Soori observes her neglecting him, he gets suspicious thus he along with Vasu follow Umadevi and find her with Parthu.
 They learn that Parthu is a mechanic who works in the nearby town's Hero Motorcorp outlet.
 Soori calls Parthu and tells him that he wants to purchase the bike Parthu uses.
 After a test drive, Soori beats up Parthu.
 The wounded Parthu asks Umadevi to elope with him as Parthu's father is trying to arrange a marriage for him.
-When Umadevi expresses her fear, Parthu announces that he would kill himself if she refuses him, so she agrees.
+When Umadevi expresses her fear, Parthu announces that he would kill himself if she refuses his request, so she agrees.

 After packing her dresses, gifts presented by Parthu, and her ornaments, Umadevi escapes from her house that night and boards a bus with Parthu.
 Rangaraju creates havoc in his house, and Soori finds out with the help of Sunitha that Umadevi is in Tuni, a major town in East Godavari District.
 When Parthu and Umadevi exit the bus, Parthu's friends try to kidnap her and Parthu tries to snatch her ornaments.
 Soori comes with Kodanda and Vasu and rescues Umadevi.
 Umadevi realizes that Parthu was trapping her when Soori admits with a grin that the love letter written by Parthu for Uma is of hen's blood, but not his own.
 In a rage Uma beats him.